idrinkritalin/idrinkritalin/README.md

 Hi there <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px">

-My name is Stefano, currently living in 🇩🇪 Berlin, and working for Nord Security 💻.
+My name is Stefano and I'm a Senior Javascript Engineer!
-I'm a Javascript Engineer.
-Musician.
-Nerd.
+👨🏽‍💻 Coder. 🥁🎸 Musician. 👾 Nerd.
 Questing and gaining exp points on a daily basis.
+I approach coding with a human-centered mindset, constantly seeking to improve.
+Actually in love ❤️ with Crypto and Blockchain, exploring Web 3.0 and learning Solidity.

 🚀 Some of projects I am working on: